-Telnet – Protocol developed in 1969, allow us to connect to the remote device using the command line interface, telnet protocol is part of the TCP/IP suite.
+Telnet – Protocol developed in 1969, allow us to connect to the remote device using the command line interface, telnet protocol is the part of the TCP/IP suite.

 We can use any telnet client to establish the connection; one of the famous free telnet clients is putty.
 Putty is used by many organizations as it is open source and it also works for the SSH connection.

 In this packet tracer lab, we will set up a router for the telnet access.
 And then use the command prompt on the computer to test our telnet connection.

 To telnet the router from our PC we will have to assign an IP address to our PC.
 After that, we will assign the IP address to the router interface which is connected with that PC.

 To make the telnet work perfectly, our PC and router should be on the same network as PC and router is connected directly.